-(a) Temporary Rule. - The Commission does not review a temporary rule.

-- (b) Permanent Rule.
+- (a) Temporary Rule.
+The Commission does not review a temporary rule. - (b) Permanent Rule.
 An agency must submit a permanent rule adopted by it to the Commission before the rule can be included in the North Carolina Administrative Code.
 The Commission reviews a permanent rule in accordance with the standards in G.S.
-150B-21.9 and follows the procedure in this Part in its review of a permanent rule. - c) Scope.
+150B-21.9 and follows the procedure in this Part in its review of a permanent rule. - (c) Scope.
 When the Commission reviews an amendment to a rule, it may review the entire rule that is being amended.
-If the Commission objects to part of a rule that is within its scope of review but is not changed by a rule amendment, the part of the rule remains in effect.
-If the Commission objects on the basis that the agency did not act within its statutory authority in adopting that part of the rule, the part of the rule remains in effect until the Commission obtains a declaratory judgment that the part of the rule is not within the agency's statutory authority.
-If the Commission objects on the basis that the rule is not clear and unambiguous or is not reasonably necessary, the part of the rule remains in effect until changed by the agency.
-When the Commission objects to part of a rule under this subsection, the Commission must notify the Codifier of Rules and the Codifier of Rules must enter the objection in the North Carolina Administrative Code.
+The procedure in G.S.
+150B-21.12 applies when the Commission objects to a part of a rule that is within its scope of review but is not changed by a rule amendment.